-41.8 Employees required to appear in court on CITY business during off-duty hours on a regularly scheduled work day shall receive a minimum of three (3) hours pay at the overtime rate of pay or actual hours worked, whichever is greater.

-41.9 Employees required to appear in court on CITY business during off-duty hours on a regularly scheduled day off shall receive a minimum of four (4) hours pay at the overtime rate or pay for actual hours worked, whichever is greater.

-41.10 A court appearance in excess of three (3) or four (4) hours for each day shall be paid at the overtime rate for the actual number of hours worked, less one hour for a meal period during the time court is adjourned.
+- 41.8 Employees required to appear in court on CITY business during off-duty hours on a regularly scheduled work day shall receive a minimum of three (3) hours pay at the overtime rate of pay or actual hours worked, whichever is greater.
+For employees working a graveyard shift that ends less than three (3) hours before a required court appearance, the court overtime hours begin at the end of the employee's work shift and the employee is expected to perform work activities (including preparation for the court appearance) during the overtime period. - 41.9 Employees required to appear in court on CITY business during off-duty hours on a regularly scheduled day off shall receive a minimum of four (4) hours pay at the overtime rate or pay for actual hours worked, whichever is greater. - 41.10 A court appearance in excess of three (3) or four (4) hours for each day shall be paid at the overtime rate for the actual number of hours worked, less one hour for a meal period during the time court is adjourned.

-The three (3) or four (4) hour minimum begins with the time of first appearance and continues for three (3) or four (4) consecutive hours.
+Except for employees working graveyard shift the night prior to a required court appearance, the three (3) or four (4) hour minimum begins with the time of first appearance and continues for three (3) or four (4) consecutive hours.
 If an employee receives multiple subpoenas for different appearance times on the same court date, there must be no less than four hours (including meal period) between the starting time of the first appearance and the starting time of any additional separate court subpoenas to receive a second three (3) or four (4) hour minimum court appearance.